-Speaker: Minister of Community and Government Services, Mr. Joanasie.
+Speaker: Hon.
+Minister of Community and Government Services, Mr. Joanasie.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-Good day to my colleague.
-I thank her for expressing her concern in the question.
+I say "good morning" to my colleague and I thank her for expressing her concern in the question.

-Hamlets receive funding annually from Community and Government Services, it's called the Municipal Funding Program, and they follow a formula when they receive funding for operations, including salaries for their employees and other things.
+Hamlets receive funding annually from the Department of Community and Government Services.
+It's called the Municipal Funding Program.
+There is a formula that is followed when they receive funding for operations, including salaries for their employees and other things.

-For benefits, the question was about benefits, I will have to look into that before I can respond to that.
-I will see if the benefits come in the same bulk as us.
+I believe the question was about benefits.
+I will have to look into that before I can respond.
+I will see if the benefits are included in the funding that is provided to municipalities.
 Thank you, Mr. Speaker.